1 Introduction

 • Core component: R packages

-• Mature analysts: users & contributors
+• Mature user & contributor community

 • Analyses increasingly require complex scripts/programs